lauratejada/lauratejada/README.md

 <a href="https://github.com/lauratejada/react-web-components"> GitHub Repository </a>
 Description: This is a webpage in React using components.
 I like how it looks.

+##JobConnect
+<a href="https://github.com/lauratejada/jobconnect"> GitHub Repository </a>
+Description: This is simulation of a social media Using localstorage and Randomuser API.

+##Fakebook
+<a href="https://github.com/lauratejada/fakebook"> GitHub Repository </a>
+Description: This is simulation of a social media posting.
+Fill the text and choose an image file, then click on the button to add post.

 ## My Statistics